Doing Natural Language Processing in A Natural Way: An NLP toolkit based on object-oriented knowledge base and multi-level grammar base: Encoder and Decoder

 1, Single recursion.
 Loop through all phrase patterns, and if there is a match, replace the matched elements to a new phrase and jump out of the loop.
 Repeat this loop until no matching phrase pattern can be found.

-For complex sentences, it is difficult for this algorithm to find the correct structure, but it is the fastest and efficient for simple sentences.
+For complex sentences, it is difficult for this algorithm to find the correct structure, but it is the fastest way for simple sentences.
 This algorithm is mainly used in the process of initialization and fast learning.

 2, Attention.
 Like human, at the first sight, this algorithm will focus on the most common words in the sentence to guess the main information of the sentence, and then complete the full information extraction with the other components.
 There are still some problems in the algorithm to be solved.